cybertraining-dsc/reu2022/project/rivanna.md

 ### Activation

-Now, the user must log out of all Rivanna windows and log back in to utilize this.
-When the user logs back in, they will automatically be in the Python version installed.
+Now, you must log out of all Rivanna windows and log back in to utilize this.
+When you log back in, you will automatically be in the Python version installed.

-In order for the user to use batch scripts, they must include in their batch scripts the following line before executing your program:
+In order to use batch scripts, you must include in your batch scripts the following line before executing your program:

 ```